 King’s College London has maintained its standing as the top dental school in Europe and has also risen to second in the world in the 2018 QS World University Rankings.

 We educate the entire dental and oral healthcare team, from dental nurses through to highly trained dental specialists including 20% of the dentists in England.

 We are the only centre in the UK to provide training in all specialist areas for theoral and dental workforce of the future.

-Key education achievements include:
+Other key education achievements include: